Rethinking Test Time Scaling for Flow-Matching Generative Models: Method

-\paragraph{Forward and Reverse Diffusion Processes.} We use the EDM \cite{edm} parameterization, commonly used in flow matching.
-In the diffusion forward process, the conditional distribution of the latent at timestep $t \in [0,1]$ is formulated as
+Flow matching learns the probability flow between prior and target data distributions \cite{edm, dpm, flow_gen, flow_fast}.
+In the forward process, the conditional distribution of the latent at timestep $t \in [0,1]$ is formulated as

-where $x_{0} \sim p_\text{data}$ and $\sigma(t)$ is the noise schedule.
-The sampling process integrates the trajectory from the prior noise distribution back to the target data distribution.
-This process is governed by the score function $\nabla_{x}\log p(\mathbf{x}_t, \sigma(t))$, which is estimated by a neural network.
-The two primary forms defining this reverse process are
+for a clean latent $x_0$ and noise schedule $\sigma(t)$.
+The reverse process is governed by a pretrained neural network with parameters $\theta$ trained to estimate the flow velocity $v_\theta(x_t)$.
+The two primary forms defining this process are

-where the ODE describes a deterministic trajectory, and the SDE defines a stochastic sampling path via the Wiener process $W_t$ and a compensating deterministic decay term $\beta$, preserving the same marginal distribution of $x_t$ \cite{edm}.
+where the ODE describes a deterministic trajectory, and the SDE defines a stochastic sampling path via the Wiener process $W_t$, a compensating predefined term $g_t$, and the score $\nabla \log p_\theta(x_t)$, which can be computed from the velocity.
+Although the SDE and ODE describe the same marginal distribution of $x_t$, ODEs have become the standard choice in modern large-scale flow-matching models for text-to-image synthesis \cite{flux, sd3, sana, qwenimage}, as they require fewer inference steps and converge more reliably to the data manifold \cite{dpm, dpm++}.

-\paragraph{Posterior Mean Approximation.} During intermediate sampling, when only $x_t$ is observable, the expected clean data $\hat{x}_0(t)=\mathbb{E}[ x_{0} \mid x_{t}]$ can be estimated via Tweedie's formula \cite{tweedie1,tweedie2}, given by

-In practice, $\hat{x}_0(t)$ represents a blurred approximation of $x_0$ that retains mainly high-level structure when $t$ is large.
-As $t$ decreases, finer details are progressively restored, converging to the fully denoised clean data.